BetterCrypto/Applied-Crypto-Hardening/CONTRIBUTING.md

 ### Before you open a Pull Request (PR) on GitHub

 1. [Search open and closed
-   issues](https://github.com/BetterCrypto/Applied-Crypto-hardening/pulls?utf8=%E2%9C%93&q=) for duplicates or previous discussions related to the changes you propose.
+   pull requests](https://github.com/BetterCrypto/Applied-Crypto-hardening/pulls?utf8=%E2%9C%93&q=) for duplicates or previous discussions related to the changes you propose.
 2. Please take some time to read up on the [mailing list archives](https://lists.cert.at/pipermail/ach/) - over the years we've discussed quite a few topics in depth and you might just find the answer you were looking for or the reason we chose a certain configuration setting.
-3. Please take some time to write a meaningful PR title and describe your proposed changes in the text-field.
-This can be done quickly in a few sentences or bullet points.
-Remember: other people need to review your changes and it'll make it easier for them if you make clear what you're trying to achieve.
-Lastly,..
+3. Please  write a meaningful PR title and describe your proposed changes in the text-field.
+This can be done quickly in a few sentences or bullet points. *Remember: other people need to review your changes and it'll make it easier for them if you make clear what you're trying to achieve.* Lastly,..
 4. If in doubt, just ask on the mailing list.
 For example, also; when opening large pull requests, refactoring whole sections of the document or if you're changing security critical settings in configuration files we recommend.